 Hurricane Irma's storm path: What you should know

+Hurricane Irma's northern eyewall reached lower Florida Keys Sunday morning after the storm regained Category 4 status as it swirled on its projected path toward the state's west coast, the National Hurricane Center reported.

-At least 23 people have died as Hurricane Irma ravaged the Caribbean this week, destroying buildings and uprooting trees on its potentially catastrophic path toward Florida.
+At least 25 people have died as Hurricane Irma ravaged the Caribbean this week, destroying buildings and uprooting trees on its potentially catastrophic path toward Florida.
+Around 5.6 million people have been asked to evacuate their homes ahead of landfall, officials say.

-Irma caused “severe and in places critical” damage already to the island of Anguilla, according to the United Kingdom.
-It also ripped through the islands of Saint Martin and Saint Barthelemy and blacked out much of Puerto Rico.
+Irma has already caused “severe and in places critical” damage to the island of Anguilla, according to British officials.
+It also ripped through the islands of Saint Martin and Saint Barthelemy and blacked out much of Puerto Rico on Thursday.

-With the hurricane about 400 miles southeast of Miami, Fla., the first hurricane warnings were issued for parts of southern Florida as the state braced for what could be a catastrophic hit over the weekend.
+The first hurricane warnings were issued for parts of South Florida as the state braced for what could be a catastrophic hit over the weekend.

 The National Hurricane Center has warned that the hurricane is increasingly likely to slam into Florida this weekend – as Texas and Louisiana cope with the devastating aftermath caused by Hurricane Harvey.